A Health Alert for the African-American Community

 According to Drs.
 Cannell and Hollis, treatment of vitamin D deficiency in otherwise healthy people with 2,000 – 7,000 IU of vitamin D3 per day should be sufficient for most people to maintain year-round levels between 40-70 ng/mL.
 For African-Americans and other dark-skinned people, the dosage level required is likely to be toward the higher end of this range or even a bit beyond.
 I take 7,500 IU of vitamin D3 per day during the eight months of the year that allow for hour-and-a-half long bike rides a few times a week, and 10,000 IU of D3 per day during the indoor cycling season.
 My blood serum level of 25-hydroxyvitamin D ranges from about 50 ng/mL at the end of winter to around 70 ng/mL at the end of summer.
 While vitamin D supplementation is not to be taken as a replacement to standard treatment, according to Drs.
 Cannell and Hollis, in those with serious illness associated with vitamin D deficiency, doses of vitamin D3 taken should be sufficient to maintain year-round levels of 55-70 ng/mL.
 If you are currently being treated with any medications, you should consult with a qualified health care provider before taking vitamin D supplements (if you've not already done so, I would strongly encourage you to find a naturopathic physician who treats patients without the use of drugs).
 Keep in mind the links between vitamin D deficiency and numerous diseases are recent discoveries.
 Your physician may not yet be aware of the most recent science on this topic, and may not be aware of the higher intake levels needed to provide important protection from the variety of illnesses recently associated with vitamin D deficiency.
 Additionally, in obtaining the results of your vitamin D test, be sure to obtain the actual reading rather than allowing your doctor to simply tell you your reading is or is not within an acceptable range.

 The issue of industrial production brings us to an important point.
 Not all nutritional supplements are created equally.
 As of this writing about 80% of all supplements sold in the United States are produced by drug companies.
-For example, One-A-Day is made by Bayer Pharmaceuticals.
-Centrum is made by Pfizer Pharmaceuticals.
+For example, One-A-Day and Centrum are made by major multinational pharmaceutical companies.
 These supplements are often pre-made by private label manufacturers.
 They're simply packaged differently and are sold under separate labels at different price points even though they're the exact same pill.

 These supplements are typically man-made isolated synthetics, meaning they are not natural and don't contain all of the components of the full vitamin complex.
 The study of biochemistry teaches us that vitamins do not exist as single compounds that act on their own.
 Vitamins are made up of several compounds including enzymes, co-enzymes, factors and co-factors that must work together to produce their intended biological effects.
 While our discussion here focuses on vitamin D, vitamin C provides a good example of this.
 Most vitamin C supplements found in pharmacies, grocery stores, and vitamin shops contain only ascorbic acid or a compound called ascorbate, which is a less acidic form of ascorbic acid.
 Ascorbic acid is NOT vitamin C, and represents only the outer ring that serves as a protective shell for the entire vitamin C complex.
 Real vitamin C obtained from food contains the following components: